 - Left Base for RWY05 or

 - Downwind for RWY23.

 Straight-In Approaches are subject to circuit traffic and AFISO workload.
 Standard joins are preferred.

 SQUAWK 4306 WHEN ON 118.925MHz – LEE INFORMATION

 Circuit Pattern and suggested Join

 All circuits are to the North of the runway.
 Warbird circuits to the South of the runway.

 Runway 23 - Right hand circuit

 Stubbington village is immediately to the West of the airport and is a noise sensitive area.
 This is highlighted yellow on the image below.

-Due to the close proximity of residental areas it is essential for the airport to operate in a considerate manner.
-Please observe the noise abatement areas as much as reasonably possible to help us maintain our good neighbourly relationship.
+Due to the close proximity of residential areas it is essential for the airport to operate in a considerate manner.
+Please observe the noise senitive areas as much as reasonably possible to help us maintain our good neighbourly relationship.